Search other topics…

 It's pretty common to feel distracted or restless sometimes, right?
 But for some people, these feelings are a constant challenge that can really get in the way of daily life.
 This is often the case with ADHD, or attention-deficit/hyperactivity disorder.
 It's a condition that affects how the brain works, and it's more than just trouble focusing.

-Let's break down what ADHD is, what causes it, and how people can manage it effectively.
+Let's break down what ADHD is, what causes it, and how people manage it.

 What is ADHD?